I Love Trash: Other versions

-k. d. lang sang this song when she guest-starred in The Jim Henson Hour episode about garbage.
+k.d. lang sang this song when she guest-starred in The Jim Henson Hour episode about trash.

 Grover, Telly and Zoe each sing a verse of the song (with changed lyrics to suit their interests) in the CD-ROM game The Three Grouchketeers.

 Aerosmith frontman Steven Tyler recorded a new version for the album release of Elmopalooza.
 This version is also included on The Adventures of Elmo in Grouchland soundtrack album.

 A brief portion of the song was also sung by a group of socks in Sesame Street 4-D Movie Magic, during Oscar's imagination sequence where Sesame Street is turned into a vast garbage dump.

 On Plaza Sésamo, a Multimonstruo, who loves trash, performed a rock version of this song.

 At the Jim Henson's Musical World concert on April 14, 2012, Elmo, Ernie, Bert, Cookie Monster, Gordon, Bob, Susan, Leela, Gina, Alan and Maria performed the song.

 In an episode of Family Guy, Meg sings a very off-key version of the song dressed up as Oscar.

 A Sesame Street segment features Oscar (now performed by Eric Jacobson) teaching Jack Antonoff (who comes in dressed as a "Grouch", wearing a tie with a tiny smudge) that Grouches like really messy, yucky stuff by singing this song.

 Oscar and Josh Groban sang the song in an episode of The Not-Too-Late Show with Elmo.

+San Jose, CA punk band Krupted Peasant Farmers covered the song for the Sesame Street tribute album 20 Bands Trash 20 Songs from Sesame Street.